gopalpatil15/gopalpatil15/README.md

 B.Tech IT graduate (2025) building production-style
 data pipelines.
-8 months of real financial data operations experience — managed Rs.8 crore+ in transaction verification and reconciliation.
+8 months of real financial data operations experience — managed multi-crore+ in transaction verification and reconciliation.

 ### 🔧 What I'm building